 Non-U.S. resident needs to hire and empower a U.S. broker to list export data to AES from his side because foreigners can’t file export information to the Automated Export System (AES).

-Then, handover all required data including your overseas passport number to your authorized broker.
+Then you will need to handover all required data including your overseas passport number to your authorized broker.

 Access the Internal Transaction Number (ITN) from your hired broker or agent.

-Hire a Shipping Company
+Hire an Automotive Shipping Company

 Shipping Options and Carrier Types